usnistgov/FIPS201/_FIPS201/frontend.md

 computing systems, the reader-to-host system interface is not specified in this Standard.

-### 4.4.3 Future ISO/IEC 24727 Reader Resilience and Flexibility Profile Option {#s-4-4-3}
+### 4.4.3 Reader Interoperability (Removed) {#s-4-4-3}

 The content of this section has been removed as the PIV middleware specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) adaquately covers reader resilience and flexibility for different PIV systems.
-Note that interoperability through the PIV Card, middleware, and card readers is only a portion of what is needed for interoperability between different PIV systems.
-Full interoperability of PIV systems is intended to be grounded in federation, as discussed in [Section 7](federation.md#s-7).

 ### 4.4.4 Card Activation Device Requirements {#s-4-4-4}